 CHAPTER 4

 EXPERIMENTAL MEASUREMENTS OF AMPLIFICATION

-4.1 The method of measurement
+4.1 Whe method of measurement

-When the filament current has stabilised, a current (i) flows 20 between the electrodes under drift field only and is measured by the galvanometer G (figure 3.4).
-This current is defined as the initial 2 gap current.
+When the filament current has stabilised, a current (i{20}) flows between the electrodes under drift field only and is measured by the galvanometer G_2 (figure 3.4).
+This current is defined as the initial gap current.
 The u.h.f. field is then applied gradually (since abrupt switching of the field often causes breakdown) when there is in general, a corresponding change in the current reaching the collecting electrode, i.

 The amplification, A, is given by

-$$A = \frac{1}{20}$$
+$$A = \frac{1}{\frac{2}{100}$$

 and is unity for zero u.h.f. field.

 Hydrogen was used in all the experiments to be described.

-4.2 The preliminary work of Nicholls (1960) This work was carried out without stabilisation of i to the extent of later measurements, and in general the calibration of the various . instruments was only approximate.
+4.2 The preliminary work of Nicholls (1960) This work was carried out without stabilisation of i to the extent of later measurements, and in general the calibration of the various instruments was only approximate.
 However, several curves of Amplification against u.h.f. field, E{uhf} , at various drift fields and gas pressures were obtained for hydrogen.
 Figure 4.1 is a typical curve.
 It will be observed that, for a given drift field E{dc} , the curve initially falls and then rises as breakdown is approached.
 The vertical lines on the right of the figure represent experimentally determined breakdown field values.
 The amplification curves were found to be asymptotic to these lines.
 This work firmly establishes the presence of an initial drop in the amplification curve and a reduction in this drop with increased drift field.
 Further the rapid rise of amplification to breakdown is established and has been considered to be the result of collision ionization.
 4.3 Further Amplification Measurements Following this work of Nicholls an attempt has been made to make more accurate measurements of amplification, with stabilisation of emitted current.
-4.3.1 Precautions taken b) An apparent rise, followed by a decay (of time constant 1.5 to 2.0 minutes) after breakdown or large gas amplification.
-An analysis of these effects and their possible cause will be attempted in later chapters.
-To reduce as far as possible the effects of these variations on measurement of electron amplification, experiments were carried out in which i was measured before and after an amplification measure-20 ment.
-Its value at the time of the experiment was then determined by interpolation.

-It was found that the initial gap current, i , showed variation, 20 despite the stabilisation of the total current emitted by the filament and incident on the back of the emitted electrode, i.
+4.3.1 Precautions taken It was found that the initial gap current, 1{20} , showed variation, despite the stabilisation of the total current emitted by the filament and incident on the back of the emitted electrode, 1_1 .
 These variations were of two types:- a) A slow decrease over periods of days.